Remarks on the geodesic-Einstein metrics of a relative ample line bundle (with an appendix by Xu Wang): Introduction

-We call a metric $\phi$ on $L$ is weak geodesic-Einstein with respect to $\omega_B$ if $tr_{\omega_B}c(\phi)=\pi^*f(z)$ for some function $f(z)$ on $B$. \begin{prop}[=Proposition \ref{prop5.4}, Corollary \ref{cor5.5}] $\phi$ is a weak geodesic-Einstein metric on $L$ if and only if the $L^2$-metric (\ref{L2-metric1}) is a Hermitian-Einstein metric on $\mc{A}^{0,0}$.
+We call a metric $\phi$ on $L$ is weak geodesic-Einstein with respect to $\omega_B$ if $tr_{\omega_B}c(\phi)=\pi^*f(z)$ for some function $f(z)$ on $B$.
+Then \begin{prop} $\phi$ is a weak geodesic-Einstein metric on $L$ if and only if the $L^2$-metric (\ref{L2-metric1}) is a Hermitian-Einstein metric on $\mc{A}^{0,0}$.
 In particular, if $B$ is compact, then up to a smooth function on $B$, $\phi$ is a geodesic-Einstein metric on $L$ if and only if the $L^2$-metric (\ref{L2-metric1}) is a Hermitian-Einstein metric on $\mc{A}^{0,0}$. \end{prop}

 This article is organized as follows.
-In Section \ref{sec1}, we recall some basic definitions and facts on geodesic-Einstein metrics of a relative ample line bundle over a holomorphic fibration, and also recall Berndtsson's curvature formula of direct image bundles.
-In Section \ref{sec2}, we will define the flow (\ref{flow0}) and the Donaldson type functional (\ref{0.2}), Proposition \ref{p0.1}, \ref{0.1} and Theorem \ref{thm0.1} will be proved in this section.
-In Section \ref{sec3}, by using Berndtsson's curvature formula of direct image bundle, we will prove Theorem \ref{thm0.2}.
-In Section \ref{sec4}, we will give the definitions of $S$-class and $C$-class and prove (\ref{0.3}), Theorem \ref{thm0.3}, Proposition \ref{p0.2} and Corollary \ref{c0.1}.
+In Section \ref{sec1}, we will recall some basic definitions and facts on geodesic-Einstein metrics of a relative ample line bundle over a holomorphic fibration.
+In Section \ref{sec2}, we will define the geodesic-Einstein flow (\ref{flow0}) and the Donaldson type functional (\ref{0.2}), and Theorem \ref{thm0.1} will be proved in this section.
+In Section \ref{sec3}, we will discuss the case of $tr_{ \omega}c(\phi)\geq 0$.
+In Section \ref{sec4}, we will give the definitions of $S$-class and $C$-class and prove Theorem \ref{thm0.3}.
 In Section \ref{sec example}, we will discuss some examples around geodesic-Einstein metrics.
-In Section \ref{Sec HE}, we will give the equivalence between the geodesic-Einstein metric on a relative ample line bundle and the Hermitian-Einstein metric on a quasi-vector bundle, and prove Proposition \ref{prop0.8}.
+In the last section, we will give the equivalence between the geodesic-Einstein metric on a relative ample line bundle and the Hermitian-Einstein metric on a quasi-vector bundle, and prove Proposition \ref{prop0.8}.